-It claimed around 25,000 lives out of which more than 3,500 people died immediately after the incident.
-The worst sufferers of this accident were the people from the slum areas near Union Carbide India Ltd. (UCIL) plant.
-The suffering and after effects still continue.
-The children are born with birth effects, many are suffering from physical and mental disability.
-Several civil and criminal cases are pending, but no justice has been given to the victims who either succumbed to their injuries or are still fighting for survival.
+It claimed around 25,000 lives out of which more than 3,500 people died immediately, leaving thousands of others disabled.
+The suffering and after-effects still continue.
+The children are born with birth effects, many are suffering from a physical and mental disability.
+Several civil and criminal cases are pending, but no justice has been given to the victims.
+They either succumbed to their injuries or are still fighting for survival.

 Incidentally, it was not the first time leakages had taken place in UCIL.
-Trade unions had complained about pollution in Union Carbide plant in Bhopal, way back in 1976 itself.
-American experts who visited Union Carbide in 1981, warned of a runaway reaction in MIC tank.
-There was a “phosgene” leak in Jan 1982, in which around 24 workers were affected and another 18 workers in Feb 82.
-The Bhopal disaster was something waiting to happen from long, too many leaks earlier had happened yet safety standards was lax.
+Trade unions had complained about pollution in the UCIL plant way back since 1976.
+American experts who visited UCIL in 1981, warned of a runaway reaction in the MIC tank.
+There was a “phosgene” leak in January and February 1982, in which 24 workers and 18 workers were affected, respectively.
+The disaster was waiting to happen from long, as the safety standards remained lax.

 Quid Pro Quo: